-- 4. Store the page as another page number. - That creates a new message page retaining all the format choices.
-It also leaves page 99 (or 224) the way it was, to be used again in the creation of other pages. - 5.
-Compose the message on the new page as required. - 6.Store the completed message again with Store to save the message on the formatted page.
+4. Store the page as another page number.

+- That creates a new message page retaining all the format choices.
+It also leaves 224 the way it was, to be used again in the creation of other pages. - 5.
+Compose the message on the new page as required. - 6.
+Store the completed message again with Store to save the message on the formatted page.